| |

 From Discovery to Recovery: What Business Service Mapping Delivers

-IT visibility through business service mapping is a direct enabler of faster incident triage, more accurate root cause analysis, and lower recurring incident rates.
+This service-level visibility is a direct enabler of faster incident triage, more accurate root cause analysis, and lower recurring incident rates.
 Organizations that build this capability reduce the frequency of incidents by understanding their environment at the service level rather than the component level.